deejayy/api-caller/projects/api-caller/README.md

 **[@deejayy/api-caller] Unhandled API error occurred, code: 200**

 Although HTTP 200 is not an error, this could mean that the response from the backend is not a valid JSON, therefore it will go to the error branch.
-You can obtain the repsonse and get rid of errors when HTTP 200 is the response with ```binaryDownload``` (*upcoming*) feature.
+You can obtain the repsonse and get rid of errors when HTTP 200 is the status with ```binaryResponse``` feature.

 **Authorization: Bearer [@deejayy/api-caller] Can't send requests with authorization, token provider not found**